-Serve these warm spiced easy refried beans as a side dish, over rice, sprinkled with queso fresco, or try one of these ways below:
+Serve these warm spiced easy refried beans as a side dish, over rice, sprinkled with queso fresco or this queso blanco recipe, or try one of these ways below:

 The pintos in this recipe are a good source of fiber, iron, magnesium, and zinc, which makes them a healthy option for meals.
 Traditional recipes can often contain a lot of saturated fat (like lard) and salt, so making your own version at home is a healthier alternative.